Nightmare in Park Slope: My ‘luxury’ basement apartment flooded three times in two months

 We soon got a mid-summer downpour, a drenching rain, in the middle of the week.
 The sucking sound started, only it was more like a roar.
 The water rushed from the poorly graded backyard into the pipes that lead into lower level, looking for an exit point.
 Without the drains to disperse the water, the exit somehow ended up being the toilet on the basement level.

-Both of our neighbors’ backyards remained filled with water, like neat little fishbowls, while ours was drained dry as the water came shooting up like a geyser from our toilet.
+Both of our neighbors’ backyards remained filled with water, like neat little fishbowls, while ours was drained dry, thanks to the water that came shooting up like a geyser from our toilet.
 I could not stop screaming at the sight, it was so horrifying.

 Fortunately my mother was visiting that day, and she was upstairs holding the baby.
 My five year old was at day camp.
 My landlord didn’t seem to hear me screaming, nor did he answer my knocking on the front door.
 I paced on the front stoop until I was able to intercept him coming out and encourage him to take a look at the small lake forming in our apartment.